tjdragonhash/hedera22-dlobex/README.md

 when Bob sends 50 HBAR to Alice, Alice must send 25600 Satoshis to Bob.

 There are several approaches to this.
 Let's discuss the different options.
-There are pros and cons for each approach, but conceptually, either a user delegates the asset to the smart contract for settlement purposes (but also require the smart contract to allow withdrawal of that asset), or the user keeps the ownership of that asset but allows the smart contract, via ERC20's method 'approve', to transfer that asset (with the drawback that the user couldtransfer this asset prior to settlement failing the transfer should a trade happen!)
+There are pros and cons for each approach, but conceptually, either a user delegates the asset to the smart contract for settlement purposes (but also require the smart contract to allow withdrawal of that asset), or the user keeps the ownership of that asset but allows the smart contract, via ERC20's method 'approve', to transfer that asset (with the drawback that the user could transfer this asset prior to settlement failing the transfer should a trade happen!)

 ### Delegation to the Smart Contract via Approve
 The ERC20 'Approve' method allows an asset owner to delegate the ability to transfer said asset to a third-party.